 The night of February 8 officers of the South Carolina Highway Patrol responded to a bonfire on the campus.
 When a protester pried a banister from an abandoned house and threw it at an officer, the police opened fire.
 The Highway Patrol would subsequently claim, and newspapers would subsequently report, that the students had used firebombs and even sniper rifles to attack before the police fired; however, multiple investigations of the incident failed to turn up any evidence to support the claims.
 The police barrage claimed the lives of two SCSU students, Samuel Hammond, Jr. and Henry Smith, as well as a local high school student, Delano Middleton, who had been sitting near the protest waiting for his mother to get off work.

 The killings sparked outrage across the nation, but the Governor of South Carolina blamed "Black power advocates" rather than his police.
 The massacre is still commemorated by the university and others in South Carolina, but social commentators have noted that its place in America's collective memory is not as prominent that of the similar Kent State and Jackson State Massacres, both of which occurred during anti-Vietnam War protests and which collectively claimed the lives of six white students in 1970.
-Shootings on college and high school campuses continue to plague the United States, as does police violence against African Americans—nearly 1,000 people are killed by police every year, and Black people are 2.5 times more likely to die at the hands of law enforcement than white people.
+Shootings on college and high school campuses continue to plague the United States, as does police violence against African Americans—nearly 1,000 people are killed by police every year, and Black men are 2.5 times more likely to die at the hands of law enforcement than white men.

 READ MORE: Civil Rights Movement Timeline